alexwlchan/alexwlchan.net/src/_drafts/s3-keys-are-not-file-paths.md

 ## The summary

 Imagine two distinct sequences of bytes.
-If treated as object keys, they refer to different objects as S3.
+If treated as object keys, they refer to different objects in S3.
 If treated as file paths, they could refer to the same file on a filesystem.
 If you treat S3 keys and file paths as interchangeable, there's a risk of confusion or data loss.